Working in the United Arab Emirates

 Major industries : petroleum and petrochemicals; fishing, aluminium, cement, fertilizer, commercial ship repair, construction materials, handicrafts, textiles.

-Leading employers include : DHL (logistics), Onnicom Media Group (media), Splash (retail), Hilton Worldwide (hospitality), The One (retail), AstraZeneca Gulf (pharmaceuticals), Weber Shandwick (professional services), 3M (manufacturing), EMC (IT), Estee Lauder (health and beauty) and Dulsco (HR and industrial services).
+Leading employers include : DHL (logistics), Omnicom Media Group (media), Splash (retail), Hilton Worldwide (hospitality), The One (retail), AstraZeneca Gulf (pharmaceuticals), Weber Shandwick (professional services), 3M (manufacturing), EMC (IT), Estee Lauder (health and beauty) and Dulsco (HR and industrial services).
+Several of these have headquarters in Dubai.

 Over 5,000 British firms operate in the region including BP, Shell, Rolls-Royce, BAE Systems, Mott McDonald, SERCO, Standard Chartered, HSBC and John Lewis.